alshedivat/al-folio/_pages/my-thought.md

 ---

-An unorganized and continuously growing archive of quotes, ideas, and works that have profoundly influenced my thohught across a wide range of topics.
+An unorganized and continuously growing archive of quotes, ideas, and works that have profoundly influenced my thohught across a wide range of topics, including: the nature of philosophy (and of "nature"), personal and political ethics, (anti-)metaphysics, how we should design AI, the social structure of science and knowledge, "the meaning of *my* life".

 Currently under construction.